linux-chenxing/linux-chenxing.org/ip/index.md

 These are 16 bit registers that contain clock muxes for one or more peripherals usually grouped, i.e. uart0 and uart1.

+The muxes generally seemed to configured as diagramed below.
+There is one mux that takes inputs that are from the non-pm domain and then another mux that uses either the selected clock or a clock that is in the always on domain.
+The vendor code calls this "deglitching".

 ```
               ---\
              |    \